 A certificate in Religious Studies will be awarded upon successful completion of twenty-four (24) credit hours, to include courses in the areas of biblical studies, Judaic studies, religious education, or a combination of these.
+All required courses are available on site, live on line, and via correspondence/distance courses.
 A certificate-seeking student holds regular student status and must follow the regular admission procedures required for degree-seeking students, except that prior college-level work is not required if the student has a high school diploma or its equivalent and demonstrates aptitude for college work.
 The certificate may also be taken at the graduate level for graduate credit.